Will-Toolkit/Toolkit-Userscripts/README.md

 All the files here are userscripts.
 You can install userscripts into your browser via the [Tampermonkey](https://www.tampermonkey.net/) extension.

 Once the extension is installed, individual userscripts can be installed by copying the links below (or navigating to the source code in the repository) and opening them in your browser.
+Tampermonkey will automatically prompt to install (or update) the userscript.

 ---